bonitoo-io/influxdb-client-arduino/Readme.md

 InfluxDBClient client(INFLUXDB_URL, INFLUXDB_ORG, INFLUXDB_BUCKET, INFLUXDB_TOKEN);
 ```

 Next step is to add data.
-Single data row is reprented by the `Point` class.
+Single data row is represented by the `Point` class.
 It consists of measurement name (like a table name), tags (which labels data) and fields (values to store):
 ```cpp
 // Define data point with measurement name 'device_status` Point pointDevice("device_status");